Victor Crowley (film): Plot

-At the plane wreckage, Dillon and Rose find that everyone aside from Jay, Zach and the pilots have managed to survive the crash, but that Casey is trapped under the seats and has water slowly rising around her due to the plane being partially submerged in the swamp.
-Meanwhile, Rose's phone autoplays a video of Reverend Zombie reciting the voodoo curse, and Victor Crowley is resurrected from the swamp, following which he kills Alex.
-Chloe flees and nearly makes it to the plane wreckage, but is severely wounded by Crowley, who then disappears into the fog.
+At the plane wreckage, Dillon and Rose find that everyone, aside from Jay, Zach and the pilots have managed to survive the crash, but that Casey is trapped under the seats and has water slowly rising around her due to the plane being partially submerged in the swamp.
+Meanwhile, Rose's phone autoplays a video of Reverend Zombie reciting the voodoo curse, resurrecting Crowley, who kills Alex.
+Chloe flees and nearly makes it to the plane wreckage, but is severely wounded by Crowley, who leaves her out in the open as bait.

 With the survivors having witnessed the attack, Kathleen begins to suffer from a panic attack and flees the plane.
 Austin attempts to stop her, but he and Kathleen are both killed by Crowley, who then finishes Chloe off and attacks the plane, making it sink further and causing Casey to drown.

-As Dillon locks himself in the pilot's cabin, hoping to radio for help, Andrew, Sabrina and Rose all flee in separate directions.
-Sabrina tries to escape on Dillon's boat, but Crowley appears and kills her.
-Meanwhile, Dillon manages to get the plane's engine working, and he, Andrew and Rose have a standoff with Crowley beside the plane, which sees Dillon sacrificing himself by tackling Crowley into the plane turbine, shredding them both to pieces.
+As Dillon locks himself in the pilot's cabin, hoping to radio for help, Andrew, Sabrina and Rose all flee in separate directions while Crowley attempts to saw his way into the wreckage.
+Crowley kills Sabrina and then corners Rose, Dillon and Andrew, who have gotten the plane engine working.
+Crowley gets stuck in the engine, but before he can free himself, Dillon sacrifices himself by tackling Crowley into the engine, ultimately shredding them both.

-Marybeth Dunston watches a news report on the crash and the discovery of several mutilated bodies.
-Realizing Crowley has returned, she grabs a shotgun, saying "I've been waiting for you, motherfucker."
+The next day, Marybeth Dunston watches a news report about the plane crash, which reports on the discovery of several dead bodies seemingly unrelated to the plane crash.
+Realizing Crowley has returned, she brandishes a shotgun, saying; "I've been waiting for you, motherfucker!"